NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 - Specific circumstances exist which would prevent or deny the University from gathering sufficient relevant evidence to reach a determination regarding responsibility.

-For formal complaints alleging Title IX differential/disparate treatment based on sex in admissions, in employment including hiring, promotion, termination and pay; Title IX sexual harassment retaliation; Title VII sexual harassment; and protected-status and retaliation discrimination and harassment, either upon initial review or during the course of the investigation, the Administrative Officer may dismiss the formal complaint if:
+For all other formal complains under these policies and procedures, either upon initial review or during the course of the investigation, the Administrative Officer may dismiss the formal complaint if:

 - Specific circumstances exist which would prevent or deny the University from gathering sufficient relevant evidence to reach a determination regarding responsibility.